 Can they use their ID guides to identify and write labels for their finds?
-You could do this with materials that you have brought out with you or natural materials from the forest floor.

 Activity B

 If there are not many loose finds to bring back, can they take an ID chart around the area and see which they can identify?